 Today I’m sharing 7 tokens of wisdom I’ve gathered over the years, with hope that you might be encouraged in your own relationship.

-1- It’s Important To Keep A Sense Of Humor In Marriage
+1- Life Is Too Short, Keep A Sense Of Humor

 My husband can make me laugh by just being himself.
 He has a dry, goofy, witty sense of humor all blended into one, which somehow is the perfect fit for me.

-Like when a hurricane knocked out our power the weekend before my due date, and we lugged or oldest and the hospital bag plus a bunch of other crap to the hotel on base.
-And at least we could joke that if this storm sent me into labor at least we’d have a story to tell.
+Like when a hurricane knocked out our power the weekend before my middle daughter’s due date, and we lugged our oldest, the hospital bag and a bunch of other crap to the hotel on base.
+I was the one stressing and he kept his cool and kept things light-hearted with his quips about giving birth in the hotel bathtub.

 When Adam deployed, I found that I was much stronger than I thought I was.
 I also learned that God is much stronger than I realized.
 And I found the limit of my own strength which allowed me to receive from others.

 It’s hard to make friends as an adult, but our spouses can’t be our only deep relationship.
-We need the perspective of others and we need their support.
+They should be your closest confidant, for sure.
+But we need the perspective and support of others too.

-I understand the value of friendship most every time we move because I have to start over with a new community.
+Every time we move, I gain a renewed understanding of the value of friendship, because I have to start over with a new community.

 I’ve learned that it’s worth it to stumble through the nerves and try to meet people right away.
 That way, I can have fun with friends and when I get back around Adam, I am not attention-starved.
 My experiences with others helps me grow, vent and expand my thinking.
 Then I have more to bring into my marriage relationship.